OfficeDev/office-js-docs-pr/docs/develop/application-specific-api-model.md

 ## *.run function

 `Excel.run`, `Word.run`, and `OneNote.run` execute a function that specifies the actions to perform against Excel, Word, and OneNote. `*.run` automatically creates a request context that you can use to interact with Office objects.
-When `*.run` completes, a promise is resolved, and any objects that were allocated at runtime are automatically released.
+When `*.run` completes, a promise is resolved, and any objects that were allocated at Configure your Office Add-in to use a shared runtime are automatically released.

 The following example shows how to use `Excel.run`.
 The same pattern is also used with Word and OneNote.